 Broomcorn has a multitude of uses.
 The edible seeds can be sprouted, cooked, popped, or ground into flour.
 The strong stems can be used as stakes or made into wattle fences.
 The straw can be made into brooms.
 But more commonly, the colorful seed heads are used in dried flower arrangements.
-Easy to grow in full sun.
+Easy to grow.

 Sowing Broomcorn Seeds: